 – Europass CV with picture (made in the last month) with skype name included

 – Motivational letter, writing that your sending organisation will be “Building Bridges”.
 We ask all candidates to send a specific letter of motivation – why they want to volunteer with us rather than just a general EVS one.
 The volunteer is chosen according to his/her motivation and interest to the project and to the activities.
 It will be paid special attention to cover letters.
 Remember to write in the motivation letter that your sending institution is “Asociación Building Bridges”.

-All documents written in English you can attach below with subject: “EVS UK Franziska Bournemouth.
+All documents written in English you can attach below with subject: “Marketing UK Christchurch Lane Bournemouth.
 YOUR NAME.
 YOUR SURNAME” to asociacionbbARROBAgmail.com